webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

   });
 ```

-Then we make a `TypedArray` so we can set values in JavaScript
+Then we make a `TypedArray` so we can set values in JavaScript.

 ```js
   // create a typedarray to hold the values for the uniforms in JavaScript